IpslWon/IpslWon.github.io/_projects/chook-nook/index.md

 ---
 layout: post
 title: Chook Nook
-description: To monitor and care for my chicken flock, I've created a sytem using a Rasperry Pi and several other hardware pieces.
+description: After building the run and coop for my small flock, a year before it was cool, I knew there was data to be had.
+To monitor and care for my flock, I've created a sytem using a Rasperry Pi and several other hardware pieces.
+I had several solar panels from when I moved up from California and this was a great use case for offsetting my power consumption.
+The project started out using a simple temperature sensor and relay, now includes several more sensors and an [Edge TPU](https://www.coral.ai/products/accelerator) for image classifcation.

 skills:
   - Soldering
-  - Raspberry Pi
+  - Arduino / Raspberry Pi
   - Python
   - Networking
   - BIND\DNS